 Eventually, this method of prevention also increased the risk of abnormalities that lead to diseases such as osteoporosis, multiple sclerosis, pituitary tumors and a variety of different debilitating conditions.

 While some women may not like the idea of having to employ a diaphragms or cervical cap or having her partner use a condom, it at the very least has been shown not to cause any serious side effects.
 While these methods may be more tedious, they show absolutely no side effects.

 Another method which women can use to avoid pregnancy is the rhythm method, in which women track their menstrual cycles and body temperature to know which days sexual activity is more likely to end in pregnancy.

 Although the ovulation method is a tedious one, it is likely the safest method a woman can use to avoid unwanted pregnancies.

-This book is known as "The New Our Bodies, Ourselves".
-This resource gives a very detailed description of exactly how to use the ovulation methods in an effective way that guards against unwanted pregnancies.
+This resource includes a very detailed description of exactly how to use the ovulation methods in an effective way that guards against unwanted pregnancies.

 Back to Top